vinit-2997/vinit-2997/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vinit-todai/)
 -->

-I am Vinit, a creative software engineer with over 2 years of experience in developing software development.
+This is Vinit, a creative software engineer with over 2 years of experience in developing full-stack software applications.

 I am a Software Engineering Intern at Samsung Research America, working on some amazing stuff!